|

 - Placement — Put little drops or dribbled lines of the mixture on the counter or floor—wherever you've seen the ants.
 You need to make sure they'll find it.
 IMPORTANT: While boric acid is far less toxic than most commercial chemical pesticides, you still do not want kids or pets ingesting this sugary but tainted mixture.
 Take precautions so that this does not happen.

-- Courage — You MUST resist the temptation to wipe up the ants that are feeding on the sugar-boric acid mixture.
+- Courage — You MUST resist the temptation to wipe up the masses of little ants when they are feeding on the sugar-boric acid mixture.
 Remember, you're using the foragers as a payload delivery system to get your weapon to the source of the problem, the queen.
 Letting the foragers get their fill means you will have to endure something of a horror show—teeming masses of black ants on your counter, table, or floor.
 Yeech!
 It will take 24-48 hours for the freak show to run its course, so just be patient.
 By the end of 3 days, your problem with the little ants should be all cleared up.

 Realize that there are many, many types of ants, and your mileage may vary when you try the boric acid solution.
-If the specified mixture has not significantly reduced the flow of ants after a couple of days, you can try increasing or decreasing the amount of boric acid in the mixture to find the right potency for your particular ants.
-The proportions listed above are extremely effective at controlling sugar ants here in the Mid-Atlantic region of the US, and will likely also be effective for controlling similar types of ants in other areas.
-But we admit that we have yet to find exactly the right mixture to control carpenter ants.
-Different food sources or poisons are sometimes needed, but the "bait and kill" approach is almost always the only way you will be successful at tackling an ant problem.
-The queen must die!
+If the above mixture has not significantly reduced the flow of ants after a couple of days, you can try increasing or decreasing the amount of boric acid in the mix to find the right potency for your particular ants.
+We found the proportions listed above to be extremely effective at controlling sugar ants in the Mid-Atlantic region of the US, but that mixture did not control similar ants when we moved to the Appalachian region—they just ate up all the solution we put down and did not die.

 We hope this saves you from another season of chemical warfare and a rerun of "The Ants That Ate My Kitchen."
 After your problem is solved, keep an eye out for the occasional scout that will take a stroll though your abode looking for Mr. Goodbar or hunting down your Little Debbie crumbs.
 Nab them before they can bring back their buddies and pah-tay!